 6. What about your other pets and family members?

 Recently I paid a visit to someone who wanted to adopt a puppy.
-When I entered her home, I noticed one dog was outside so I asked if it could come in.
+When I entered her home, I noticed one dog was outside and asked if it could come in.
 She replied that the dogs can’t be together because the old one doesn’t like the younger one.
 When one is walking around, the other has to go in the kennel and the other way around…

 Make sure that everyone is on board with adding a member to the family.
-If you have a kid that is terrified of dogs, maybe introduce him to a friend’s dog before getting your own.
+If you have a kid terrified of dogs, introduce him to a friend’s dog before getting your own.
 If your kid is the whole reason you’re getting a dog in the first place, don’t expect him to take care of the dog.
 A child is a child.
-A dog is not something that you use ‘to teach your kids responsibility’. 🤨
+A dog is not something that you use ‘to teach your kids responsibility’.

 7. Be willing to give it your all